things-to-do

 28. Escape the Heat

-Seville is one of the hottest cities in Europe, with summer temperatures regularly exceeding 40°C. Knowing where to escape the heat is essential.
+Seville is one of the hottest cities in Europe, with summer temperatures regularly exceeding 40C.
+Knowing where to escape the heat is essential.

+Air-conditioned museums offer relief.
 The Alcazar gardens are shaded and relatively cool.
 Maria Luisa Park has trees.
 And Triana's riverside bars catch the evening breeze.
 Or simply embrace the siesta and rest during the hottest hours.
+Plan outdoor activities for early morning and late evening, and drink lots of water.
+The city comes alive after dark when temperatures become bearable.

 How to Get to Seville